kylerNat/Windows-Taskbar-Hider/README.md

 Tested with in Windows 10.

+## Installation
-To use turn on "Automatically hide the taskbar in desktop mode" under the Windows Taskbar settings.
+* Turn on "Automatically hide the taskbar in desktop mode" under the Windows Taskbar settings.

-Then download and run the exe [here](build/Taskbar%20Hider.exe)
+* Download and run the exe [here](build/Taskbar%20Hider.exe)

-To have the program run on startup place the exe inside: `%AppData%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
+* To have the program run on startup place the exe inside: `%AppData%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`